-One should not be cavalier about the decision to attend law school.
-To earn a Juris Doctor degree one must commit to three additional years of arduous and intensely competitive graduate study (beyond the Bachelor's degree).
-Furthermore, recent data indicates that a great many law school graduates will accumulate between $40,000 and $80,000 of personal debt and one in six will not find employment within six months after graduation.
-Those who secures employment might well work 60-70 hours a week (roughly 10-12 hour days, six days a week) for the first several years of his or her career.
+No one should be cavalier about the decision to attend law school.
+To earn a Juris Doctor degree you must commit to three additional years of arduous and intensely competitive graduate study (beyond the Bachelor's degree).
+Furthermore, recent data indicates that a great many law school graduates will accumulate between $75,000 and $140,000 of personal debt and about 40% will not find fulltime employment as an attorney within ten months after graduation.
+Those who secure employment might well work 60-70 hours a week (roughly 10-12 hour days, six days a week).

 In light of this sobering evidence, everyone who would even consider attending law school should ask himself or herself "Why do I want to be a lawyer?"
 Typically, there are several reasons given: "As a lawyer, I will get rich," "Being a lawyer will give me an opportunity for power and prestige," "I'll have an opportunity to help people," "I think that being a lawyer would be an exciting career," and "I think practicing law would be intellectually rewarding."

-This handbook is intended to provide information to those who are considering the possibility of admission to law school.
-Because I am hesitant to try and reinvent the wheel, the guide is a compilation of material from several sources.
-I have included, at times verbatim, material from Charles Fimian's "Advising Guide For Pre-Law Students."
+This information is intended to provide some basic facts to those who are considering the possibility of admission to law school.
+Please note that this site adapts information originally written by a former professor at Weber who apparently drew upon a variety of sources including Charles Fimian's "Advising Guide For Pre-Law Students."
 Professor Fimian was the Pre-Law Advisor for the College of Liberal Arts and Sciences at Arizona State University.
 I have also borrowed very heavily from Gerald Wilson's "Basic Information For Senior Pre-Law Students," Frank X.J.
 Homer's "The Law School Admission Test," Keely James' "Law School Application Checklist," and her pamphlet, "Preparing For Law School: Advice For the Pre-Law Student."
 Dean Wilson is the Pre-Law Advisor at Duke University.
 Professor Homer is Pre-Law Advisor at the University of Scranton.
 Keely James is Pre-Law Advisor for the College of Arts & Sciences, Oklahoma State University.
-Finally, I have included passages, where appropriate, from The Official Guide to U.S. Law Schools, The Princeton Review Student Access Guide to the Best Law Schools, and the LSAT/LSDAS Registration and Information Book.
-You may obtain further information by contacting me, Dr. Gary Johnson, Pre-law Advisor, Department of Political Science and Philosophy, Social Sciences RM 288 (801) 626-6697.
+The Official Guide to U.S. Law Schools, The Princeton Review Student Access Guide to the Best Law Schools, and the LSAT/LSDAS Registration and Information Book.

 A. PRE-LAW STATUS

 There is no "pre-law" major at Weber State University.
 This is not at all unusual or something that works to the disadvantage of those students who plan to attend law school.
 Ask yourself, "If I don't go to law school, what am I going to do with a pre-law major?"
 Moreover, what courses would make up a pre-law major?
 In other words, what would you be majoring in?
 Unlike "pre-med", "pre-dental" and certain other pre-professional programs, there are no specific courses of study required of pre-law students.
 Law schools do not prescribe particular courses to be taken nor do they specify undergraduate majors.
-Law is a very broad and diverse profession.
+Law is a broad and diverse profession.
 Lawyers are called upon to work with and represent individuals and organizations in every aspect of society.
 Because the careers of those trained in law are so widely varied, and, therefore, call for widely differing skills, law schools do not generally recommend any particular major.
-There are differences between the various majors when it comes to admissions.
-I have some data in my office that can show the differences.
-Too, those reviewing applications for particular law schools might harbor attitudes about certain majors.
-Nonetheless, law school admissions policies typically do not favor one major over another provided both contain equally substantive courses.
+Law school admissions policies typically do not favor one major over another provided both contain equally substantive courses.

 B. LAW SCHOOL ADMISSIONS

 There are four major elements that every law school considers when determining which applicants to admit.
 These are the applicant's cumulative grade point average (GPA), the score that the applicant achieves on the Law School Admission Test (LSAT), the applicant's personal statement, and letters endorsing the applicant's candidacy for admission.
-Generally speaking, the GPA and the LSAT are the most important all other documents required to be submitted with the application.
-Increasingly, however, some law schools are taking one's personal statement, and the letters of recommendation, far more seriously.
-We use a an approach, the "Building Block" approach, to help students get as much mileage as possible out of the other components in the application package.
+These four items, however, are not equal in importance.
+Overwhelmingly, admissions decisions, and scholarship offers, are focused on GPA and LSAT.
+The personal statement and letters of recommendation are important but only on the margins.
+They should not be ignored, but they also are not going to “save” your application.

 1. UNDERGRADUATE RECORD